dashevo/wallet-lib/README.md

 - [LocalForage](https://github.com/localForage/localForage)
 - [ReactNative AsyncStorage](https://facebook.github.io/react-native/docs/asyncstorage)

-## Examples
+## Documentation

-You can see here, some [Examples](/docs/usage/examples.md).
+You can see some [Examples here](/docs/usage/examples.md).

+More extensive documentation is available at https://dashevo.github.io/wallet-lib along with additional [examples & snippets](https://dashevo.github.io/wallet-lib/#/usage/examples).

-## Credits
+## Maintainers

-Wallet-Lib is maintained by the Dash Core Developers.
+Wallet-Lib is maintained by the [Dash Core Developers](https://www.github.com/dashevo).
-We want to thanks all member of the community that have submited suggestions, issues and pull requests.
+We want to thank all members of the community that have submitted suggestions, issues and pull requests.

+## Contributing

+Feel free to dive in!
+[Open an issue](https://github.com/dashevo/wallet-lib/issues/new/choose) or submit PRs.

 ## License